Instability of nondiscrete free subgroups in Lie groups: Preliminaries

-\begin{definition} An element $g$ of a Lie group is called {\it $\cc$-1-proximal}, if the operator $Ad_g-Id$ has a pair of simple nonreal complex-conjugated eigenvalues that are the unique eigenvalues with maximal modulus. \end{definition}
+\begin{definition} A linear operator $\rr^n\to\rr^n$ is called {\it $\cc$- proximal}, if it has a dominated splitting (see Definition \ref{ddsplit}) with dominating subspace of dimension two that corresponds to a pair of non-real complex-conjugate eigenvalues.
+A Lie group element $g$ is {\it $\cc$-1-proximal}, if the operator $Ad_g-Id:\gg\to\gg$ is $\cc$- proximal. \end{definition}

+\begin{remark} A linear operator $\rr^n\to\rr^n$ is $\cc$- proximal, if and only if it has exactly two complex eigenvalues of maximal modulus, and they are nonreal, hence complex-conjugate, nonzero and simple.
+The set of $\cc$-1-proximal elements is open (it may be empty). \end{remark}

-\begin{proposition} Any element of a semisimple Lie group whose adjoint satisfies the previous statements 1) and 2) is either 1- proximal (see Definition \ref{1pr}) or $\cc$-1-proximal. \end{proposition} \begin{proof} Let $Ad_g$ satisfy 1) and 2), $\lambda$ be its eigenvalue for which the modulus $|\lambda-1|$ is the maximal possible.
+\begin{proposition} Every element of a semisimple Lie group whose adjoint satisfies the above statements 1) and 2) in Proposition \ref{p3.1} is either 1- proximal (see Definition \ref{1pr}), or $\cc$-1-proximal. \end{proposition} \begin{proof} Let $Ad_g$ satisfy 1) and 2), $\lambda$ be its eigenvalue for which the modulus $|\lambda-1|$ is the maximal possible.
 Then $\lambda-1\neq0$ and $\lambda$ is a simple eigenvalue (statement 1)).
-For any eigenvalue $\lambda'\neq\lambda, \bar\lambda$ one has $|\lambda-1|>|\lambda'-1|$ (statement 2)).
-Therefore, $g$ is 1- proximal, if $\lambda\in\rr$ and $\cc$-1-proximal otherwise.
+For every eigenvalue $\lambda'\neq\lambda, \bar\lambda$ one has $|\lambda-1|>|\lambda'-1|$ (statement 2)).
+Therefore, $g$ is 1- proximal, if $\lambda\in\rr$, and $\cc$-1-proximal otherwise.
 Proposition \ref{p3.2} is proved. \end{proof}

-\begin{corollary} Let $G$ be a semisimple Lie group without proximal elements.
-The set of $\cc$- 1- proximal elements in $G$ is open and contains a dense subset $U\subset G_0$ of its unity component $G_0$. \end{corollary} \begin{proof} The openness of the set of $\cc$-1-proximal elements follows from definition.
-The subset $U\subset G_0$ from Proposition \ref{p3.1} is open and dense (since $Ad_U$ is Zariski dense in $Ad_{G_0}$, by Proposition \ref{p3.1}).
-The set $U$ consists of $\cc$-1-proximal elements (Proposition \ref{p3.2} and absense of 1- proximal elements in $G_0$).
-Indeed, otherwise, a 1- proximal element of $G_0$ would be proximal (Corollary \ref{pr1pr}), - a contradiction to the conditions of Corollary \ref{c3.2}.
-This proves Corollary \ref{c3.2}. \end{proof}